phan/phan/internal/Phan-Config-Settings.md

 These settings can be used to control what issues show up in Phan's output.

+## baseline_path

+This is the path to a file containing a list of pre-existing issues to ignore, on a per-file basis.
+It's recommended to set this with --load-baseline=path/to/baseline.php

+(Default: `null`)

 ## disable_file_based_suppression

 Set to true in order to ignore file-based issue suppressions.